Oral health: Brush up on dental care basics

 - Practice good technique.
 Hold your toothbrush at a slight angle — aiming the bristles toward the area where your tooth meets your gum.
 Gently brush with short back-and-forth motions.
 Remember to brush the outside, inside and chewing surfaces of your teeth, as well as your tongue.

 - Know when to replace your toothbrush.
-Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three to four months — or sooner if the bristles become frayed.
+Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three to four months — or sooner if the bristles become irregular or frayed.

 Flossing for oral health